 All international students must have a Social Security Card to be eligible to be a part of the program.
 If you do not have one, that is not a problem.
 We will work with you to get you started in the program as well as getting accepted to receive a social security card.

 The hiring supervisors understand you are attending Texas Wesleyan to receive the best education you can.
 We are committed to ensuring you are able to complete your academic mission here on campus.

-In order to successfully meet your mission and receive an experiential learning opportunity through the Student Employment Program, flexibility is understood.
+In order to successfully meet your mission and receive an experiential learning opportunity through the SEP, flexibility is understood.
 We simply ask that you keep your supervisor informed of your academic schedule so they can accommodate you to the best of their ability while maintaining their department staffing needs.

-Under any circumstances are students permitted to work during class hours, even if the class has been cancelled.
+Under no circumstances are students permitted to work during class hours, even if the class has been canceled.